cg-alves/CGA-Plugin-Helper/src/plugin-helper/README.txt

 == Changelog ==

 = 1.2.0 =
 * Removed $_SESSIONS dependency.
-This plugin will no longer conflict with caching.
+This plugin will no longer conflict with caching
-* Changed branding.
+* Changed branding
+* Fixed error that appeared when using the curated plugin install

 = 1.1.0 =
 * Added new curated plugins and categories